moccu/picnic/README.md

 it was selected with f.e. a clickevent, there will be no focus class on the element.
 And no focus should be visible.
 It gets rid the default outline of an tab-enabled element on click.
+In your CSS you first have to reset the default focus behaviour like the example shows.
+When you reset it no one would see the focus anymore.
+So add the class of your choise and give it a nice focus outline.

 `import Tabfocus from 'picnic/tabfocus/commands/Initialize'`